hieplq/hieplq.github.io/docs/my-space/idempiere/sharepoint-stograte-provider.md

 config_driveid>1
 ```

-14. choose folder to sync (here i choose document, next step will add subfolder for separate prod and dev environment)
+Choose the folder to sync (here I choose `Documents`; the next step will add a subfolder to separate the prod and dev environments).

+### Step 14: Drive Confirmation

 ```bash
 Drive OK?